hassan-ak/todo-cli/README.md

-# Project 02 BootCamp 2021: Todo CLI
+# BootCamp2021 Project02: Todo CLI

 By doing this project we are able to learn following:-